Some marketers aren’t sure whether they’re Arthur or Martha.

 When you join my Facebook group, you will gain access to two training videos.
-The videos will walk you through the strategies we use to get WARM DAILY LEADS on Facebook.
+The videos will walk you through the strategies we use to build profitable online communities, and get WARM DAILY LEADS on Facebook.

 But more than this.

-You will also be joining a community of more than 1,000 people who are traveling the same pathway as you.
+You will also be joining a community that is traveling the same pathway as you.

 (Please make a comment below.)

 I've been an online marketer since 2006.
 During that time I've learned alot and made a full time living from month 1.
 I established this site to share my knowledge with you.
 Who knows - maybe you will change your life, just like I have.